LAWSON STATION. CONTRIBUTED BY LOUISE DUPUY

 Note: To purchase alcohol and tobacco products in Japan you must be 20 years old or over.
 Anyone who appears under the legal age may be subject to an ID check.

 As I mentioned before, they offer quite a few services you may not have been aware of.
 Postal services allow you to buy stamps and send letters and parcels to anywhere in Japan.
 Another handy feature is the utility payments.
 For those living off base, you can pay your water, electricity, and gas bills in here.
 It’s simple and easy, and can be completed in minutes!

 They have a really vast selection.
 I love Lawsons for a grab and go lunch.
-They offer hot and cold bento boxes, sandwiches, hot dogs, burgers, breads, and they have a hot counter with some Western favourites such as corn dogs and weenies on a stick!
-During the winter months they offer Oden, a selection of various food cooked in a soy flavoured dashi broth.
-In Okinawa these usually include boiled eggs, fish cakes, and gelatine treats, amongst other things.
+They offer hot and cold bento boxes, sandwiches, hot dogs, burgers, bread, and they have a hot counter with some Western favorites such as corn dogs and weenies on a stick!
+During the winter months, they offer Oden, a selection of various food cooked in a soy-flavored dashi broth.
+In Okinawa, these usually include boiled eggs, fish cakes, and gelatin treats, amongst other things.

 Out of something?
 Lawsons can help you out.
 They carry most essential items; toothpaste, hygiene products, toiletries, and over the counter medicine.
 They also have a large tobacco stock, located behind the counter.
 If you find yourself caught short, look for the blue and white sign!

 Stationery and Reading Materials

 They have a huge selection of reading materials, of course mostly in Japanese.
 These include lifestyle magazines, manga, adult reading, kids, books, and so much more.
 They also have a small selection of free magazines available, usually by the door, and denoted with a 0 yen label.
 If you’re studying Japanese, these are a great resource for learning.
 You can also buy many stationary items, such as pens, paper, greetings cards, and envelopes.

 What’s your favorite thing about Lawson’s?
 Let us know!